Alipsa/ride/src/bin/readme.md

 Ride is started using maven (see ride.sh/ride.cmd for details).
 This is because renjin is not included in the fat jar and needs to be wired in to the classpath upon startup.
 You can specify a different renjin version in the pom if you like but note that it requires renjin version 0.9.2716 or later to work.
+An offline version with everything needed to run is available that does not require maven or an internet connection.

 Since you probably want to run the ScriptEngine with the ClassPathPackageLoader when embedding your R app, you can set Ride to use this to resolve packages.
 You then need to include those dependencies to the maven.pom and hence test that you got all dependencies right before attempting to run the R scripts from the java application (server).

 ## How to install:
-Unzip ride-1.1-beta-dist.zip to a directory of choice
+Unzip ride-1.1-beta2-dist.zip to a directory of choice

 ## How to run: